url54/network-traffic-analysis/bluemoontuesday-fake-software-download/README.md

 - __LAN Segment Broadcast Address__: 10.1.17.255

 ## Final Report
-THe final report is located at `docs/final_report.md`
+The final report is located at `doc/BluemoonFinalReport.md`